nchenderson/elements-nonpar-stat/docs/12-kernel-regression.md

 m(\mathbf{x}) = \int_{-\infty}^{\infty} y f_{Y|X}(y|\mathbf{x}) dy = \frac{\int y f_{Y,X}(y, \mathbf{x}) dy}{ f_{X}(\mathbf{x})  }  \nonumber
 \end{equation}

-## Kernel Regression

-* In this section, we will assume that the covariates are univariate.
+* For most of this chapter, we will assume that the covariates are univariate.
 That is, $p=1$ and $\mathbf{x}_{i} = x_{i}$ where $x_{i}$ is a real number.
+    + In Section 12.7, we will briefly discuss estimating a regression function when the dimension of the covariates $\mathbf{x}_{i}$ is greater than 1.

+## The Regressogram and the Local Average Estimator

 ### The Regressogram

-* The regressogram is an estimate of the mean function $m(x)$ which is has many similarities in its construction to the histogram.
+* The regressogram is an estimate of the mean function $m(x)$ which **has many similarities to the histogram**.

 * Similar to how we constructed the histogram, let us think about an estimate $m(x)$ that will be constant within each of a series of bins $B_{1}, \ldots, B_{D_{n}}$